 Unlocking Bootloader on Android device opens doors to a lot of customization and development options.
-Once you have, unlocked the bootloader on Android, you can install Custom Recovery and Root your device.
-Many manufacturers lock the bootloader on their device to avoid users from editing the System files or to protect the system to malicious apps.
-Most of the Android Smartphones support straightforward bootloader unlocking process, but some devices require a bootloader unlock token, which can be requested from the manufacturer.
-This way the manufacturer gets to know that bootloader has been unlocked on the device and disables warranty on it.
+Once you have unlocked the bootloader on Android, you can install Custom Recovery and Root your device.
+Many manufacturers lock the bootloader on their devices to avoid users from editing the System files or to protect the System from malicious apps.
+Most of the Android Smartphones support a straightforward bootloader unlocking process, but some devices require a bootloader unlock token, which can be requested from the manufacturer.
+This way, the manufacturer gets to know that bootloader has been unlocked on the device and disables warranty on it.

-Most of the Motorola, Sony, LG (flagship devices) doesn’t support direct bootloader unlock process.
-If you are not sure whether your device supports direct unlock bootloader or not, still you can follow the steps listed in this tutorial.
-If it supports then the process will pass and if it doesn’t then the process fails, no harm is done.
+Most of the Motorola, Sony, LG (flagship devices) don’t support the direct bootloader unlock process.
+If you are not sure whether your device supports direct unlock bootloader or not, you can still follow the steps listed in this tutorial.
+If it helps, then the process will pass, and if it doesn’t, then the process fails, no harm is done.

-To unlock Bootloader on Android via Fastboot, you need to have PC with ADB and Fastboot drivers installed.
+To unlock Bootloader on Android via Fastboot, you need to have a Computer with ADB and Fastboot drivers installed.
 Follow the step by step instructions on how to install ADB and Fastboot Drivers on Windows PC in seconds here.
-Follow the instructions here for Mac.
+Follow the instructions listed here for Mac.

-Step 2: Connect your device to PC using appropriate USB cable.
+- Connect your device to PC using an appropriate USB cable.

 It shows the list of devices connected to PC with USB Debugging enabled.
 At this point, you might have to authorize your PC to allow USB Debugging.
 Check your device screen for a popup.

 If the list of devices is empty, then you might haven’t installed USB Drivers on PC.
 Download appropriate Android USB Drivers for your PC from here and install them on your PC.

 This command boots the device into Bootloader/ Fastboot Mode.